FredCoen/socket_vault/README.md

 2. **SpokePoolWrapper (SpokePoolWrapper.sol)**
    - Wraps Across Protocol's SpokePool in order to notify Socket about new intents

-3. **Solver Gateway (SolverAppGateway.sol)**
+3. **FillerStrategy (FillerStrategy.sol)**
-   - Implements the solver strategy
+   - Implements the filler strategy
    - Decides when to fill intents
    - Sends payloads to execute intents to connected on chain vault

 4. **Router Gateway (RouterGateway.sol)**
-   - Receives and forwards intents to relevant solver strategies
+   - Receives and forwards intents to relevant filler strategies

 5. **Executor (Executor.sol)**
    - Handles the actual execution of intents